Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
-Future you (who *will* be that grumpy coworker) will thank you.**
+- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon the unsuspecting world (or your poor, sleep-deprived colleagues), explain your code, line by line, to a rubber duck.
+Seriously.
+Talking it out forces you to articulate your logic, often revealing the silly mistake hiding in plain sight.
+It's cheaper than therapy, and the duck won't judge your questionable variable names.

 ---

-### 📅 Last Updated: 2024-11-17 23:22
+### 📅 Last Updated: 2024-11-18 01:55

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!